|

 vpgm Cause delta to prompt for modification request

-(MR) numbers as the reason for creating a
+(MR) numbers as the reason for creating a delta.

-is set when creating an SCCS file, the
+when creating an SCCS file, the application

-also used even if its value is null.)
+if its value is null.)

 -d flag Remove (delete) the specified flag from an SCCS file.